pulumi/travisqueue/README.md

 When a build observes itself to be first by this ordering, it will remain first until it exits -- and it will _always_ have been first from the perspective of any other running build.
 This lets us use "earliest-started running build" as a simple and stable master-election strategy.

-> _TODO_: What if two builds report exactly the same start time?

 ### Newest build will eventually run

 When a running build finishes (successfully or not), it looks at the most recently queued build (i.e. highest `ID`, since Travis assigns monotonically-increasing `ID`s) and restarts it if its state is `canceled`.
 Intervening builds are skipped for efficiency.